tienfeek/chute-tutorials/Android/Photo Comments Tutorial/README.md

 	    final String assetId, final GCHttpResponseParser<T> parser,
 	    final GCHttpCallback<T> callback)
 </code></pre>
-When Save button is clicked, GCComments.add callback is launched, the adapter is called and the MainActivityIntentWrapper is triggered to start the activity for result.
+When Save button is clicked, <code>GCComments.add(Context context, String chuteId, String assetId, String comment, GCHttpCallback<GCCommentModel> callback)</code> callback is launched, the adapter is called and the MainActivityIntentWrapper is triggered to start the activity for result.
 <pre><code>
  MainActivityIntentWrapper wrapper = new MainActivityIntentWrapper(new Intent());
 		    wrapper.setExtraComments(true);